cybersamx/Puzzle15-iOS/README.md

    $ pod install
    ```

-1. Copy the config file and enter your Unsplash API keys
+1. **IMPORTANT**: Copy the config file and enter your Unsplash API keys.
+You can register for a free account on [Unsplash](https://unsplash.com/oauth/applications).

    ```bash
    $ cd Puzzle15